Skip to main content

 Hitting the target early

-If you reach your weekly target early in the week, the benchmark is still officially counted on Friday EOD provided:
+If you reach your weekly target early in the week, the Benchmark is still officially counted on Friday EOD, provided the profit target is still met and no rule violations occurred.

 Is there a daily profit target?